 There’s more in the question “Where’s Waldo?” than you might think.

-Thirty years ago today, the first installment in the Waldo franchise was published–in Britain, where he’s actually known as Wally rather than Waldo.
-Since 1987, the sneaky character has become quite the globetrotter.
+On this day in 1987, the first installment in the Waldo franchise was published–in Britain, where he’s actually known as Wally rather than Waldo.
+Since then, the sneaky character has become quite the globetrotter.
 He’s visited France, where he’s known as Charlie, and Bulgaria, where he’s called Uoli.
 In Croatia he’s Jura and in Iceland he’s Valli.
 Waldo/Wally/etc is even found on Facebook, where he’s followed by millions.

 Why is Waldo so popular?
 After all, looking for his little figure in a two-page spread of other characters doing whimsical activities can get frustrating.
 But it's also an example of a very basic (and sometimes satisfying) cognitive process: visual search.